DoubleML/doubleml-docs/doc/workflow/workflow.rst

 Hence, we do not need to use a model with both a treatment and instrumental variable.
 There are two potential models, the :ref:`partially linear regression model (PLR) <plr-model>` and the :ref:`interactive regression model (IRM) <irm-model>`.
 These models differ in terms of the type of the treatment variable (continuous vs. binary treatment) and the assumptions underlying the regression equation.
-For example, the PLR assumes a partially linear structure, whereas the IRM allows for heterogeneous treatment effects across individuals.
+For example, the PLR assumes a partially linear structure, whereas the IRM allows treatment effects to be heterogeneous across individuals.

 ..